How Long Can I Stay in the U.S. on an O-1 Visa?

 Factors Influencing the Initial Duration

 Project Duration: For O-1 visa applicants working on specific projects or events with a defined start and end date, the initial visa duration may align with the project timeline.
-The USCIS generally aims to grant a visa that covers the entirety of the project or event.
+USCIS generally aims to grant a visa that covers the entirety of the project or event.

 Evidence of Employment: The employment contract or offer letter provided by the U.S.-based employer plays a crucial role in determining the initial visa duration.
 If the employment contract specifies a certain period, the reviewing officer may consider that timeframe when granting the visa.